TransparencyToolkit/Test-Data/dev_planning_docs/backend_features.md

 ### OCR Optimization

 - [x] Add support for ABBYY (including setup instructions)
-- [ ] Flag on upload form to use ABBYY by default
 - [x] Otherwise, run when other methods fail
 - [x] Extract metadata for certain file types (optional)